Section A: Enrollment, Aid and College Life

 student orientation, and referral to other services and programs.

-All students intending to enroll at Clark College are required to submit an application for admission and pay a non-refundable application fee at least two (2) weeks prior to the start of the term.
-Refer to the campus calendar for application deadline dates.
+All students intending to enroll at Clark College are required to submit an application for admission and pay a non-refundable application fee.
 Application for admission is available on the Clark College website at www.clark.edu/quickstep.

 Clark College admits anyone who is eighteen (18) years of age or a graduate of an accredited high school or the equivalent.
 Applicants who are under the age of eighteen (18) and without a high school diploma or equivalent may be considered for admission.
 Refer to the Exception to Admission (Underage Policy) section for further details.
 Admission to the college does not guarantee admission to a specific area of study.
 Some programs require additional applications and are limited or competitive-entry programs.
 See additional information under Health Occupations Programs.